Eternalynx04/UnSe/README.md

 ## 🧪 Development

-To work on the extension:

 ```bash
 npm run watch
 ```

 This will automatically rebuild the extension when you make changes to the source code.

-## 🤝 Contributing

-Contributions are welcome.
-Please fork the repository and submit pull requests for any improvements or bug fixes.

 ## 📝 License